12 Best medium format cameras: (2023 Guide & Reviews)

 Good lenses that offer 2-22 f stops best capture the desired field of view.

-I once captured a picture of a beautiful bride with a white dress, a very dark background, and dim lighting with f/7.1; as it was a portrait picture, I needed to focus on the bride, but I had to include the evocative background for the desired presentation.
+I once captured a picture of a beautiful bride with a white dress, a very dark background, and dim lighting with f/7.1; as a portrait picture, I needed to focus on the bride, but I had to include the evocative background for the desired presentation.

 White balance/ Frame rate